lincc-frameworks/python-project-template/README.md

 ## What is this?

-This template codifies the best practices for python code organization, testing, documentation, and automation.
+This template codifies LINCC-Framework's best practices for python code organization, testing, documentation, and automation.

 ## How to use this Copier template: